CodePushGo/website/src/content/blog/en/capacitor-ota-updates-versioning-best-practices.md

 ## OTA Update Software Options

-Choosing the right OTA update software is more than a security measure - it's key to ensuring smooth deployment, effective version control, and streamlined release cycles for [Capacitor apps](https://capgo.app/blog/capacitor-comprehensive-guide/).
+Choosing the right OTA update software is more than a security measure - it's key to ensuring smooth deployment, effective version control, and streamlined release cycles for [React Native apps](https://capgo.app/blog/capacitor-comprehensive-guide/).
 The right tools make managing updates simpler and more efficient.

 ### [CodePushGo: OTA Update Platform](https://capgo.app)